Souwy/JS-Reference/Snippetstudy-template.md

 - Select the right visualization tools for your use case
 --->
 ## What makes a good snippet and a good exercise?
 How do I create a good snippet?
-You need to have very clear idead of what are you trying to learn out of the snippet.
+You need to have very clear idea of what are you trying to learn out of the snippet.

 Isolate the snippet: break down the snippet and see what you don't understand and try to take the smallest bit of code that only has the thing you want to learn.